chicolucio/chicolucio.github.io/_portfolio/2020-ciencia-programada.md

 period: 2020 - present
 position: 8
 description: |
-  Personal project of a scientific communication platform, focused on usage and development of technological tools.
-I show how we can use Python and other software for better understanding of scientific concepts and daily situations.
+  This is a personal project of a scientific communication platform, focused on usage and development of technological tools.
+I show how we can use Python and software for a better understanding of scientific concepts and daily situations.
 I also cover Data Science topics and coding best practices.
 ---

 ![logo_CP](/assets/images/CP_instagram_profile.png){: .align-left}